Avik Roy: COVID-19, Bitcoin, and other policy areas

 After 2016, Roy expanded his policy writing into other areas, including affordable housing, pandemic policy, and cryptocurrency.
 In 2020, Roy criticized some of the most severe COVID-era economic restrictions and school closures, including in an April 2020 essay for The Wall Street Journal arguing that "states and localities should work as quickly as possible to reopen pre-K and K-12 schools," and that "we should reopen business that may not be 'essential' but can be safely operated."
 He expanded on how states could reopen schools in a second Wall Street Journal article in August 2020.

 In a 2021 essay for National Affairs, Roy argued that "Bitcoin represents an enormous strategic opportunity for Americans and the United States," and proposed the establishment of a U.S. bitcoin reserve in which the Treasury Department replaced "a fraction of its gold holdings—say, 10%—with bitcoin."
 In 2025, President Donald Trump issued an executive order establishing a "Strategic Bitcoin Reserve" because "there is a strategic advantage to being among the first nations" to do so.
 Roy was an early critic of central bank digital currencies (CBDCs), arguing that they "enable the government to achieve total financial surveillance."

 In 2022, Roy joined the Bitcoin Policy Institute as Senior Advisor, and the Board of Directors of the Texas Bitcoin Foundation.
-In 2025, he joined the Board of Directors of Strive, a company focused "on maximizing Bitcoin exposure per share and outperforming Bitcoin over the long run to maximize value for common equity shareholders," according to an SEC filing.
+In 2025, he joined the Board of Directors of Strive Asset Management, a company focused "on maximizing Bitcoin exposure per share and outperforming Bitcoin over the long run to maximize value for common equity shareholders," according to an SEC filing.

 At Forbes, National Review, and other venues, Roy writes on other topics related to politics and policy.